aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 portion.PortionFormat.EffectFormat.ReflectionEffect.RectangleAlign = RectangleAlignment.BottomLeft;
 ```

+### Applying Glow Effect to Texts

-Set glow effect to the text, to make it shine:
+We apply the glow effect to the text to make it shine or stand out using this code:

 ``` csharp
 portion.PortionFormat.EffectFormat.EnableGlowEffect();